bgord/knowledge/concepts.md

 **Can command return a value?**

 It should not, but it can, for example when an id or status is needed for later.

 ---

+**Optimistic concurrency**

+We assume more than one person editing the same resoucre is rare.

+- return the entity's current version while reading
+- make the changes and send the command with the unchanged version from the read
+- check if the sent version matches the actual version from the database
+- if matches: apply the change, if does not match: throw an error

+---

+**Pesimistic concurrency**

+We assume more than one person editing the same resoucre is not rare.
+We don't even allow for reads as opposed to optimistic concurrency.

+---